reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

     implementation "org.mapstruct:mapstruct:${mapstructVersion}"
     annotationProcessor "org.mapstruct:mapstruct-processor:${mapstructVersion}"

-    // If you are using mapstruct in test code testAnnotationProcessor "org.mapstruct:mapstruct-processor:${mapstructVersion}" }
+    // If we are using mapstruct in test code testAnnotationProcessor "org.mapstruct:mapstruct-processor:${mapstructVersion}" }
 ```

 The `net.ltgt.apt` plugin is responsible for the annotation processing.
-You can apply the `apt-idea` and `apt-eclipse` plugins depending on the IDE that you are using.
+We can apply the `apt-idea` and `apt-eclipse` plugins depending on the IDE that we are using.

 ### Configuration Options